 Chennai June 19 lockdown: Check What’s Allowed and What’s Not

-Tamil Nadu will impose strict lockdown in Chennai and three neighbouring districts from June 19 until June 30 amidst rising COVID-19 cases in the state.
+Tamil Nadu govt will impose strict lockdown in Chennai and three neighbouring districts from June 19 until June 30 amidst rising COVID-19 cases in the state.

-Tamil Nadu is all set to roll back its relaxations provided in COVID-19 lockdown from tomorrow, June 19 in Chennai and three adjacent districts.
+Tamil Nadu state government is all set to roll back its relaxations provided in COVID-19 lockdown from tomorrow, June 19 in Chennai and three adjacent districts.
 These relaxations have been in effect from June 1.
 The strict lockown will see almost total lockdown in these regions with only essential services being allowed and essential shops to remain open from 6.00 am to 2.00 pm.

 The announcement regarding the lockdown in Chennai, and three neighbouring districts – Kancheepuram, Chengalpattu and Tiruvallur was made by the Chief Minister Edappadi Palaniswami on June 15 to curb the rising number of COVID-19 cases.